hpc2n/intro-git/scripts/4.commits/LECTURE.md

 ---

- - We sometimes find ourselves in a situation where we want to temporarily store the changes to the working tree.
+ - We sometimes find ourselves in a situation where we want to temporarily store the changes of the working tree.
  - This might happen, for example, when we are attempting to move the `HEAD`.
      - Git cannot always restore the working tree.
  - We can store these changes to the **stash**.